Showing posts with label Enterprise Architecture. Show all posts

 SOC (Security Operations Centre) - usually the CoE/security team within a business.

-PAM (Privilege Access Management)—CyberArk and Azure have a PAM that allow temporary recorded privilege escalation for users with dedicated admin accounts.
+PAM (Privilege Access Management)—CyberArk and Azure have a PAM that allows temporary recorded privilege escalation for users with dedicated admin accounts.

 Enterprise Architecture is one level up from solution architecture.
-The main frameworks are TOGAF (I am 9.1 certified), the Zachman framework, and the Federal Enterprise Architecture Framework (FEAF), also called FEA.
+The primary frameworks are TOGAF (I am certified in version 9.1), the Zachman framework, and the Federal Enterprise Architecture Framework (FEAF), also known as FEA.
 I have used ArchiMate and, briefly, LeanIX (SAP) for modelling within the TOGAF framework to describe the Architecture of a government department; it's okay.

 BCM (Business Capability Map) describes what a business does to help build IT services strategically and reduce cost and complexity.
-It is useful for Asset/Portfolio management and "as is" and "To Be" Architecture.
+It is helpful for Asset/Portfolio management and "as is" and "To Be" Architecture.